Collinformatics/AudioTranscription/README.md

         path = /yourPath/AppData/Local/Programs/Python/Python313/python.exe

-Create a virtual envrionment (venv) for python scripts with that path:
+Open a new terminal shell in the Intellij IDE, and use the following command to create a virtual envrionment (venv) for python scripts with the path we just found:

+      /yourPath/AppData/Local/Programs/Python/Python313/python.exe -m venv venv